bool3max/quizz/README.md

     $ env FLASK_APP=src/quiz_main.py FLASK_ENV=development DB_PATH=<name.db> flask run
     ```

+3. Visit the app locally on `http://localhost:5000`.
+The port that the Werkzeug development server listens on can be changed.

 ## Caveats

 * The `quiz_client_should_see_correct_answers` column in the `quizzes` table is not modifiable by the client during the creation of a quiz, and as such defaults to `1` (`True`) in SQLite.
 The client implementation